 A function definition consists of the function's data type, the function name, a list of arguments that the function takes as input, and a block of code.
 Allowable function names follow the same rules as variables.
 The function name should make clear the purpose of the function, such as getUserInput in invest.c.

 If the function does not return a value, it is defined as type void, as with calculateGrowth.
-If it does return a value, such as getUserInput which returns an int, the function should end with the command where val is a variable of the same type as the function.
-The main function is of type int and should return 0 upon successful completion.
+If it does return a value, such as getUserInput which returns an int, the function should end with the command return(val);